 I’m a new reader–are Dweller and Watcher connected?
 Yes, they’re set in the same world.
 Chronologically, Dweller takes place first.
 I think they can be read separately, though each do expand on the world-building to introduce new questions regarding the paranormal happenings.
 (There is a third book planned, I just don’t know when I’ll write it.)

 How many Livi Talbot books are there?
 Six main novels and a novella in between 2 and 3 that I strongly recommend people read.
 There will be a seventh to wrap up the series eventually.
-Only the first two books are contracted in audio–if you would like there to be more, please listen at Everand and buy them when available.
+Only the first two books are contracted in audio.

 Are the narrators real voice actors?
 Yes.
 That was part of my contract and very important to me.
-I offered suggestions and pronunciation guides but my involvement ended there, though the pool of talent used is excellent so I have faith in the quality that will be produced.
+I offered suggestions and pronunciation guides but my involvement ended there, though the pool of talent used is excellent so I have faith in the quality produced.

 Bloodlines (Demons of Oblivion #1)